 • If you have installed a lawn irrigation system.

 • If you have an active well on the property

 • There could be other instances that Copeville SUD might require a RPZ to be installed.

-Please make sure your RPZ has been installed correctly before our inspector comes out:
+Please make sure your RPZ has been installed correctly before scheduling the inspection:

 • The device should be installed on your service line between the meter and the home.

 • The device needs to be 12” above grade.
 From the drain in the middle to grade level.

 • You can purchase a faux rock to cover the device for appearances.

 • There is also an insulated sock that can be placed over the device during winter to prevent freezing.